verhovsky/RustPython/DEVELOPMENT.md

 # RustPython Development Guide and Tips

-RustPython attracts developers with interest and experience in Rust, Python, or WebAssembly.
+RustPython attracts developers with an interest and experience in Rust, Python, or WebAssembly.
 Whether you are familiar with Rust, Python, or WebAssembly, the goal of this Development Guide is to give you the basics to get set up for developing RustPython and contributing to this project.